adaptive-architecture/common-utilities/docfx/docs/redis-message-bus.md

 ```

 ### AoT Scenarios
-For AoT scenarios, use the constructor that accepts an `IDataSerializer` with `JsonDataSerializer`:
+Configure Redis message bus for AoT compilation using the constructor that accepts an `IDataSerializer` with `JsonDataSerializer`:

 ``` csharp
 // AoT-compatible example